JetBrains/jpa-buddy-documentation/README.md

 # JPA Buddy Documentation

-This repository contains the source code of the JPA Buddy Documentation.
-Documentation is published on https://www.jpa-buddy.com/documentation/.
+This repository contains the JPA Buddy Documentation.
+The documentation is published at https://www.jpa-buddy.com/documentation/.

 ![banner](readme/banner.jpg)

-# Issues creating
+# Reproting Issues

-If you notice a mistake, typo, or something else, you are free to create an issue.
+If you notice a mistake, typo, or would like us to add more information, feel free to create an issue.
 We will fix it as soon as possible.

-# Licence
+# License
-All materials located in this repository are allowed to be used for academic purposes and public presentations.
+The source code is licensed under Apache 2.0.
+Hence, all materials located in this repository are allowed to be used for academic purposes as well as public presentations.